hoffmka/predictdemo/README.rst

 .. note::
     This repository also contains the computational models (``demo_model.zip``) that have to be implemented in the Model and Simulation Server "MAGPIE" and sample datasets (``demo_db.sqlite3``, ``demo_media.zip``) that can be used for testing the clinic and the research view.
 Brief instructions on how to set up the test server can be found in section `Quickstart`_.
-    For testing purposes, we are able to provide access to a test instance of the MOSAIC TTP (Trusted Third Party) server that contains the identifying patient data, the consents, and the pseudonyms used in the test environment.
-To do so, please write an email at support-kks@uniklinikum-dresden.de.
+    For testing purposes, we provide access to a test instance of the MOSAIC TTP (Trusted Third Party) server that contains the identifying patient data, the consents, and the pseudonyms used in the test environment.

 ==========